Why Use TaskGuru's Free QR Code Generator?

 Plain Text

-Display a message, address, coupon code, or any plain text when scanned.
+Display a message, address, coupon code, or any plain text when scanned — no internet required.

 Table 12 — Thank you!